julia-vscode/StaticLint.jl/README.md

 `StaticLint.getfile(server, path)::AbstractFile` : Retrieves the file `path` - assumes the server has the file.

-`StaticLint.setfile(server, path, file)::AbstractFile` : Stores `file` in the server under the name `path`, returning the file.

-`StaticLint.canloadfile(server, path)::Bool` : Can the server load the file denoted by `path`, likely from an external source.

-`StaticLint.loadfile(server, path)::AbstractFile` : Load the file at `path` from an external source (i.e. the hard drive).

 `StaticLint.getsymbolserver(server)::Dict{String,SymbolServer.ModuleStore}` : Retrieve the server's depot of loadable packages.

 An `AbstractFile` must support the following:

 `StaticLint.getpath(file)` : Retrieve the path of a file.

-`StaticLint.setpath(file, path)` : Set the path of a file.

 `StaticLint.getroot(file)` : Retrieve the root of a file.
 The root is the main/first file in a file structure.
 For example the `StaticLint.jl` file is the root of all files (including itself) in `src/`.